What is breast cancer?

 Weight when you were born

-Women who were heavier than average at birth (usually defined as weighing more than 8.5 pounds) may have a slightly higher risk of breast cancer before menopause.
+People who were assigned female at birth and were heavier than average at birth (usually defined as weighing more than 8.5 pounds) may have a slightly higher risk of breast cancer before menopause.
 The reasons for this are not clear.
 It may reflect the effect of exposure before birth to higher levels of hormones circulating in the blood of the mother.

 -

-Women who were overweight at about 7 years of age may tend to have a lower risk of breast cancer.
+People who were assigned female at birth and were overweight at about age 7 may tend to have a lower risk of breast cancer.
 The reasons for this are not clear.
 It may be because hormone levels that change with weight gain have different effects depending on your age.

 What you can do to protect yourself